Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 ### Brawl

 Mastery of the body, allowing attacks from any part of the limb, ranging from kicking, punching, tripping, or grappling.
-While often performed unarmed, Brawl has a selection of weapons that can be used, such as brass knuckles.
+While **often** performed unarmed, Brawl weapons do exist—ranging from such close quarters weapons such as brass knuckles to iron boots to simply improvised weapons like chairs.

 ### Melee